Kateve52911/knitflix/README.md

 ## Acknowledgments

 Many thanks to my very patient partner who has answered all my questions throughout the build of this website.
+Profile images are sources from [unsplash] (https://www.unsplash.com/) Icon in logo is from [iconfinder] (https://www.iconfinder.com/) All images in the feed are my owm.